espressif/esp-idf/docs/en/api-guides/app_trace.rst

 Data Visualization
 """"""""""""""""""

 After trace data are collected user can use special tool to visualize the results and inspect behavior of the program.
 Unfortunately SystemView does not support tracing from multiple cores.
-So when tracing from ESP32 working in dual-core mode two files are generated: one for PRO CPU and another one for APP CPU.
+So when tracing from {IDF_TARGET_NAME} working in dual-core mode two files are generated: one for PRO CPU and another one for APP CPU.
 User can load every file into separate instance of the tool.

 It is uneasy and awkward to analyze data for every core in separate instance of the tool.
 Fortunately there is Eclipse plugin called *Impulse* which can load several trace files and makes it possible to inspect events from both cores in one view.
 Also this plugin has no limitation of 1,000,000 events as compared to free version of SystemView.